rh3mie/Online-Retail-Customer-Segmentation-Analysis/README.md

 ### 4. RFM Analysis

 Segmented customers using RFM (Recency, Frequency, Monetary) analysis, putting them into a high-value, mid-value, or low-value tier.
-This segment customers into different tiers based on their activity and purchasing power, giving us insight into the different groups and how the business can campaign to improve sales or retention in each group.
+This segment categorizes customers into different tiers based on their activity and purchasing power, providing insight into the various groups and how the business can effectively campaign to improve sales or retention in each group.
+This also sets up the data for k-means clustering.

+### 5. K-Means Clustering
+Used clustering with K-means to identify customer behavioural segments and revealed distinct groups of customers, including high-value loyal buyers, occasional/at-risk customers, new/low spend customers, and inactive/ churned users.
+We can use this segmentation to create actionable insights for targeted marketing and customer retention strategies.

 ## Data Driven Recommendations
 From this analysis, we learn a lot about this UK retailer's business and sales.
 Here are some recommendations I'm able to make based on the insights gained from this project: